Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    * Node.js (use the latest version your OS supports)
    * npm (Node package manager, included with Node.js)

-1. Install Socket Server
+1. Install Socket Server:

-   Use the following installation packages:
-   * Windows: Use `socket-servers-win.zip`
-   * Linux: Use `socket-server-linux.zip`
+   Locate the `socket-server.zip` in the `Collaboration` folder of the alfresco-enterprise-viewer-package zip.

    Place the socket-servers zip in the directory where the Collaboration server is to be installed, and unzip it.
 This will be known as `SOCKET_HOME`.